Coelecanth/Project1-final/ReadMe.md

          - How does this destination help me to achieve this trip more easliy

      3. As a First Time User of the site, I want to be able to easily navigate throughout the site to understand details, and the services offered
-     4. As a First Time User of the site, I want to understand what their visitors think of them and see if they are trusted.
+     4. As a First Time User of the site, I want to understand what their visitors to the fly fishing lodge think of them and see if they are trusted.
      5. I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

-Returning Visitor Goals

-    As a Returning Visitor, I want to find new or existing services.
-    As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-    As a Returning Visitor, I want to find Community/Social links.

-Frequent User Goals

-    As a Frequent User, I want to be able to easily book my favourite services.
-    As a Frequent User, I want to check to see if there are any new results images to see work/improvements.
+     6. I want to engae with the the fly fishing to see people Expereinces and visits to them
-    As a Frequent User, I want to have easy contact options to discuss my bookings.

-#### User testing
-#### Owner testing

 ### Browser Compatibility
 The site was tested on the following browsers: